-Objectives 2.
+Objectives 1.
 A unified structure of all government bank accounts Outputs A ledger system with a single view A Functional revenue and payment platform A manual for use by all relevant stakeholders A guide to the implementation of the Cash Basis of Accounting.
-Review and updating of the Accounting Procedure Manual Change Management & training Accrual accounting in use Progress The implementation of the TSA single view ledger system has commenced The contract has been signed for the implementation of the revenue and payment platform.
+Review and updating of the Accounting Procedure Manual Change Management & training Accrual accounting in use Progress The implementation of the TSA single view ledger system has commenced The contract has been signed and implementation of the revenue and payment platform started.
 A first edition manual is in place it will be revised/updated after all the payment platforms are implemented.
-A guide is in place called IFSAS handbook it needs to be updated.
-Status Reform on track Challenges Lack of fully implementation of the EFT has constrained the ledger system with a single view.
+Status Reform on track Challenges Constrains in the implementation of the EFT has limited the operationalization of the ledger system with a single view.

-Gambia Public Finance Management Strategy 2021 - 2026 Progress Report Pillar 4.
+Pillar 4.
 Internal Auditing, Control, Governance and Risk Management

 Objectives 1.
 Improve on timely reporting of audit findings and recommendation for management action.
-Outputs An internal Audit act was enacted.
+Outputs An Internal Audit Act is enacted.
 A consolidated report on Internal Audit recommendations.
-A CAAT software s acquired and functional.
+A CAAT Software is acquire and functional.
 All MDAs uses ERM.
-Progress A position paper is drafted by the Director General IAD and a Consultant is sought through the MoFEA to help draft the IAD bill.
-The Internal Audit Committee meets on a quarterly basis annually as per the IAC charter.
-Annual renewal of license in progress and continuous use of CAATs to gather, analyse and evaluate data for audit evidence to provide reasonable assurance on the GRCs.
-Five MDAs were successfully piloted and in 2019 ERM was roll out to additional five MDAs.
-Since the advent of the Covid-19, further roll out couldn't take place in 2020.
-Status Ongoing Challenges No training for the Committee.
+Progress A position paper is drafted by the Director GeneralIAD and a Consultant is sought through the MoFEA to help draft the IAD bill.
+The Internal Audit Committee meets for the first quarter and will meet in August for the second quarter.
+Annual renewal of license is completed and continuous use of CAATs to gather, analyse and evaluate data for audit evidence to provide reasonable assurance on the GRCs.
+No ERM role out for 2021 yet Status Ongoing Challenges No training to the Committee.